BuckRogers1965/Physics-Unit-Coordinate-System/docs/Deriving_h_SI_from_classical_KE_formula.md

     x (The particle's intrinsic natural mass frequency / Compton frequency: $f_C$) x (The universal J/Hz scaling factor: $h_{SI}$)

+And if we wanted to be completely removed from all SI scales we could remove the second scaling too, by multiplying through by non-reduced t_P time scale.
+That would convert this formula to a dimensionless, universal form indepenent of any unit scaling.

-This analysis further demystifies $h_{SI}$, portraying it not merely as a "quantum of action" but as the fundamental constant that bridges energy expressed as a natural characteristic frequency (like $f_C$, modified by motion) to the human-defined SI energy unit (Joule).
+This analysis further demystifies $h_{SI}$, portraying it not as a "quantum of action" but as the fundamental constant that bridges energy expressed as a natural characteristic frequency (like $f_C$, modified by motion) to the human-defined SI energy unit (Joule).
 The underlying physics, whether classical or relativistic, when expressed in terms of these natural frequencies, reveals a simpler, unified structure scaled into our measurement system by $h_{SI}$.